astropy/astropy-APEs/APE0.rst

 Term
 ^^^^
-Each Coordination Committee member's term runs for three years from when the election results are finalized, except when the election was to fill a vacancy created partway through a term.
-In that case, the newly-elected member’s term runs for the remainder of the term of the person they are replacing.
+Each Coordination Committee member's term runs for three years from when the election results are finalized.
 There is no limit to the number of terms that a single individual can be elected for.

+In the case of a vacancy partway through a term, a by-election will be held.
+The term of the newly-elected member runs for the remainder of the term of the member they are replacing.

 For the initial election of Coordination Committee members, two seats will have terms of one year, one has a term of two years, and one has a term of three